[Skip to Content]

 • Do not be concerned with “Reviewer 1” vs. “Reviewer 2” assignments.
 The input of each reviewer is equally important.

-Thank you for your time and dedication in reviewing our new member nominations.
-If you have questions regarding membership materials or problems with the online nomination portal, please contact Tina Carberry by email or at 346.258.6252.
+Thank you very much for your time and dedication in reviewing our new member nominations.
+If you have questions regarding membership materials or problems with the online nomination portal, please contact Tina Carberry by phone (346.258.6252) or email.